na-na-hi/renget/archive/chrprompt2.md

 Q1: Given your title as a researcher, do guild members ever ask you difficult or odd questions?
 Q2: Do you get along well with the other research-oriented guildmons?

+###Nida
+Q1: What is the best way to prepare grime for consumption?
+Do you have any favorite recipes?
+Q2: What do you and Pochi do on your time off?
+Any hobbies?

 ###Pochi
 Q1: Is Nida still committing crimes?

 ###Makky
 Q1: It is well known that you love to eat food, but do you have any favorite foods?
 Or is the more the merrier?
-A: Don't scold me for my gluttony, I can't help it!
+> A: Don't scold me for my gluttony, I can't help it!
 I used to be ripped, but ever since I acquired a mysterious case of head trauma, I've had the insatiable urge to eat.
 Spicy food is my favorite, although anything's good, really.

 ###Tybo
 Q1: Do you accept pets?
 If so, from who?